pwmarcz/zeus/selenium/README.md

     pipenv sync
     pipenv shell

-Copy `config_example.json` to `config.json`, customize with your installation's defaults.
+Copy `config_example.json` to `config.json`.
+You can customize it, or keep the defaults so that the tests will be run against Django's testserver.

 ## Running